Mindiyum Paranjum

-Mindiyum Paranjum is an upcoming Indian Malayalam-language drama film directed by Arun Bose and produced by Salim Ahamed under the studio Allens Media.
+Mindiyum Paranjum is a 2025 Indian Malayalam-language drama film directed by Arun Bose and produced by Salim Ahamed under the studio Allens Media.
 The film is co-written by Mridul George starring Unni Mukundan and Aparna Balamurali in lead roles.
-Madhu Ambat is the cinematographer and Sooraj S. Kurup is the music director.
-The film has received U Certificate and was premiered at Indian Film Festival, Alberta.
+Madhu Ambat is the cinematographer and Sooraj S. Kurup the music director.
+The film received U Certificate and premiered at Indian Film Festival, Alberta.
+The film is an independent adaptation of O. Henry's 1905 short story The Gift of the Magi.

 Plot

 Amidst a symphony of raindrops, Sanal (Unni Mukundan) leaves from Cochin Airport, traversing the mystical, rugged landscapes of Idukki to embrace his lifelong cherished dream with Leena (Aparna Balamurali).
-As they travel along the winding roads, their hearts dance through a tapestry of memories—joyful, sorrowful, tender, and enduring, woven with threads of love and longing.
+As they travel along the winding roads, a tapestry of memories comes flooding in—joyful, sorrowful, tender, and enduring, woven with threads of love and longing.